ECO439 Resource Economics

 - The resource curse

-- Various special topics, such as regulatory enforcement and compliance in resource industries, social norms and resource use, economic growth and sustainability, the economics of global warming, and pollution control under uncertainty.
+- Various special topics, such as regulatory enforcement and compliance in resource industries, social norms and resource use, economic growth and sustainability and the economics of global warming,

 This course examines the operation of markets for natural resources including minerals, fossil fuels, fish, forest resources, and water.
 Physical processes determine natural resource abundance, and the course will introduce students to such processes.
 Students will learn that this link to natural processes is what sets natural resource economics apart from other fields.
 The course will make students familiar with economic theories of exploitation of renewable and non-renewable resources, especially the inter-temporal aspect of resource extraction and strategic issues arising from competition among a limited number of agents.
 Examples of the latter include strategic interaction in resource markets (oil and minerals), sharing of common fish stocks among countries, and environmental problems such as climate change.
 The course also deals with natural resource regulations and the implications of various regulations on economic behavior.

 The course will enable students to: